AtomicLoans/atomicloans-eth-contracts/README.md

 ```
 Actions:

-   open            create new auction (can only be called by loan)
+   create          create new auction (can only be called by loan)
    push            bid on collateral
    sec             provide secret
    sign            provide signature to move collateral to collateral swap